ikko/sym/docs/methods.md

   - Variable: `coll`
     Summary: Short alias for builtins.collections, for concise access to collection types.
   - Variable: `idx`
-    Summary: Short alias for builtins.indexing, for quick access to indexing features.
+    Summary: Short alias for builtins.index, for quick access to index features.
   - Variable: `vis`
     Summary: Short alias for builtins.visual, for convenient access to visualization tools.
   - Function: `apply_builtins()`